Jackie had a pained, guilty look on her face. “I don’ mean to talk to myself. I didn’ know, I didn’ know. I’m sorry. Are you mad at me?”

 When Mary was eight years old and in third grade, she liked asking friends over to her house; but when they got there, her sister Jackie was always around.
 Jackie was eleven, but Mary knew that Jackie wasn’t smart enough to go to school, so she didn’t have friends of her own.
 Besides, Jackie preferred being around younger kids.
 But Mary could see that Jackie didn’t fit in with her friends—it was embarrassing.
 So she told her mother she didn’t want Jackie to play with them any more.

 Meanwhile, Jackie was talking a lot about school, wishing she could go.
-Her mother—a waitress who had been divorced for several years—tried to enroll her in the Great Falls “Opportunity Room,” a precursor of Special Education, but was turned down because Jackie’s IQ was below the minimum of fifty.
+Her mother—a waitress who had been divorced for several years—tried to enroll her in the Great Falls “Opportunity Room,” a precursor to Special Education, but was turned down because Jackie’s IQ was below the minimum of fifty.

 Jackie hadn’t been able to dress herself completely until she was ten.
 From then on, though, dressing up in her mother’s clothes became her favorite pastime.
 Whenever they went some place together, Jackie always carried a purse.